sanyassyed/sf_eviction/README.md

-## Course Project
+## Data Engineering Zoomcamp Capstone Project
 ---
-The goal of this project is to build an end-to-end batch data pipeline to extract Eviction Data from [DataSF](https://data.sfgov.org/Housing-and-Buildings/Eviction-Notices/5cei-gny5) mothly to anlyse the eviction patterns from historical data till date.
+The goal of this project is to build an end-to-end batch data pipeline to perform ELT on Eviction Data from [DataSF](https://data.sfgov.org/Housing-and-Buildings/Eviction-Notices/5cei-gny5).
+And execute this task mothly in order to anlyse the eviction patterns from historical data to till date.

 ## Problem statement